MattiaCacciatore/MattiaCacciatore/README.md

 4. A public repository should show something of myself (my works, my studies, my course of study, my progression).

 5. A public repository should be correct, efficient and platform indipendent (when this is possible and/or useful).

+6. A public repository should be secure and thread-safe.

 </p>